Work Accident Solicitor: Claim Your Legal Costs In Addition To Personal Injury Compensation

 There are two main types of expenses which will form part of your UK work accident solicitor costs, which include:

-1. Your work injury lawyer’s legal fees
+Your lawyer’s legal fees

 Your work accident solicitors legal fees are set at an hourly rate – normally referred to as a charge rate.

 Such expenses include: the cost of obtaining copies of your GP notes (this sum is paid to your GP); the cost of obtaining copies of your hospital notes (paid to the relevant NHS trust), the cost of obtaining a medical report describing your work injuries from a medical consultant (monies paid to the consultant).

 See our no win no fee / conditional fee agreement article – for an explanation of how a no win no fee (technically known as a conditional fee agreement) operates as well as alternative funding agreements, such as legal protection cover.